terminal42/escargot/README.md

 * `Escargot::setConcurrency(int $concurrency)`

    Let's you configure the maximum concurrent requests that are being sent.
-By default this is configured to `10`.
+By default, this is configured to `10`.

 * `Escargot::setMaxDepth(int $maxDepth)`